jmnr/api/README.md

 + webpage page html and css
 + webpage js

-Tomorrow we will work on adding content to the mix.
+Tomorrow we will work on adding content and maybe even some tests to the mix.